music-encoding/guidelines/_guidelines-v4/09-textencoding/02-text/12-sharedbibliographiccitations.md

 {% include mei example="shared/shared-sample012.xml" valid="" %}

-Please consult {% include link id="sharedNamesNumbersDates" %} and {% include link id="namesDates" %} for more information about recording the names and dates frequently found in bibliographic citations.
+Please consult {% include link id="sharedNames" %} and {% include link id="dates" %} for more information about recording the names and dates frequently found in bibliographic citations.